 Greg Bokman, Chief Financial Officer

-Greg is a CPA and brings 25 years of financial experience to Langley, having previously served as the chief financial officer at the Washington International School (WIS) for four years.
+Greg is a CPA and brings 25 years of financial experience to Langley, having previously served as the chief financial officer at the Washington International School (WIS) for four years before coming to Langley in 2017.
 Prior to WIS, Greg was the CFO for the Smithsonian Institution’s commercial organization and has also held financial roles at AOL, Black & Decker, and Deloitte.

 Greg received his B.S. from University of Maryland-College Park.